Fabrizz/MMM-OnSpotify/README.md

 ```
 Once you finish, you are all set with the basic configuration.
 Scroll down to see all the different theming options for the module.

-> When the Authorization Service is running, you can access it from your Raspberry Pi going to `http://localhost:8100/`.
+> Once the Authorization Service is running, you can access it from your Raspberry Pi going to `http://localhost:8100/`.
 You can also access it remotely using `http://<IP>:8100/`.
-Note that using the device where you have MagicMirror² installed is recommended, as you are going to copy and paste the generated config entry.
+Note that using the device where you have MagicMirror² installed is recommended, as you are going to copy and paste the tokens and module configuration in MM².

 # Module Configuration
 #### The configuration section is divided in groups, scroll down or click what to see below: